The Cataract Surgeons

 Once your post-cataract surgery vision has settled, you can enjoy routine activities without the need for glasses.
 Because the PanOptix trifocal intraocular lens is a premium lens, it may not be covered by your insurance plan or Medicare.
 Our billing and insurance office is available to discuss different options for you.

 Wondering if the PanOptix trifocal lens may be right for you?
-Schedule a cataract screening at Willis Knighton Eye Institute in Shreveport, LA today!
+Schedule a cataract screening with The Cataract Surgeons at Willis Knighton Eye Institute in Shreveport, LA today!